 Reebok is now in their eighth iteration of the Reebok CrossFit® Nano, but how does it compare to the market’s best cross training shoes?
 In this article, we’re going to take a deep dive look at the Reebok CrossFit Nano 8 Flexweave, and assess how they performed in the gym.
 We’ll break down the Nano 8’s construction, functionality, shoe material, stability, and price.

 Not sold on the Reebok Nano 8 Flexweave?
-Check out comprehensive list of the best cross training shoes on the market!
+Check out the comprehensive list of the best cross training shoes on the market!